 first night-time job as application developer / technical sales support.

-- Some useful scripts I wrote (like the infamous mirror-slackware-current.sh)
+- Some useful scripts I wrote (the mirror-slackware-current.sh is probably the most well-known of them).

 - My scripts, patches and instructions to build an image file for the USB equivalent of the bootable Slackware CD/DVD.
 This installer can fit on a flash key ( also called a pendrive) of 256 MB or bigger - you get more packages on a bigger pendrive.